BICENTENNIAL TRIBUTE

 LyB: Hello (offers hand) I am Lady Blessington - wife of the Earl here - have we met?
 I am a doyenne of sorts - (winks and whispers) - I can tell you now, I have not fallen in love with Lord Byron - he is somewhat short - I suspect he, au contraire, will find me both fascinating and inspiring

 B: Fletcher!!!
-Brandy!!! - what will you have Fox? - you'll have Brandy of course - what for the Blessingtons? - yes, you'll have Brandy too (fine nostrils flare) - I suspect
+Brandy!!! - What will you have, Fox? - you'll have Brandy, of course - what for the Blessingtons? - yes, you'll have Brandy too (fine nostrils flare) - I suspect

 Fletcher drops tray, shattering precious Venetian brandy glasses